Divyanshivaswan/Pathogenic-versus-beneficial-bacteria-classification/README.md

-# Pathogenic-versus-beneficial-bacteria-classification
+# Soil Bacteria Classification Using 16S rRNA Sequences
-This is a Machine learning model to classify soil bactertia based on 16s rRNA sequences.
+A practical Machine Learning project to classify soil bacteria into pathogenic (*Agrobacterium*) and beneficial (*Rhizobium*) strains based on genomic data.

-This repository contains an end-to-end Machine Learning pipeline built in Python to classify soil-borne bacteria majorly pathogenic (_Agrobacterium_ strain) and beneficial (_Rhizobium_)  based on  their 16S rRNA genomic sequences.
+This repository contains the complete Python pipeline, from downloading raw DNA data to deploying a web-based predictor application.

 ## Project Overview
-Soil bacteria can look very similar genetically but have completely opposite impacts on plants.
-For example, *Agrobacterium* is a pathogen that causes diseases in crops, while *Rhizobium* is a beneficial microbe that helps plants grow through nitrogen fixation.
-Telling them apart is highly important for both agriculture and biological safety.
+Soil contains thousands of bacterial strains that look very similar but do completely different things.
+For example, *Agrobacterium* causes harmful diseases in crops, while *Rhizobium* helps plants grow by fixing nitrogen in the soil.
+Safely and quickly telling them apart is highly important for both agriculture and biological safety.

-The goal of this project is to build a reliable Machine Learning pipeline that can automatically classify these two types of bacteria using their 16S rRNA genomic sequences.
-Instead of running slow alignment tools, this project uses a data-driven approach: breaking DNA sequences down into short pieces (k-mers) and calculating their frequency patterns using TF-IDF.
+The goal of this project is to build a reliable Machine Learning model that automates this identification process using 16S rRNA genetic sequences.
+Instead of using traditional alignment tools that can be slow and computationally heavy, this pipeline uses a data-driven approach.
+Raw DNA strings are broken down into short biological tokens (k-mers) to analyze their frequency patterns.

-By finding these hidden genomic patterns, the final trained model can quickly screen raw sequences and accurately predict whether a bacteria strain is harmful or beneficial, without needing heavy deep-learning setups.
+This allows the final model to quickly screen new, unknown sequences and flag whether they are harmful or beneficial without needing expensive deep-learning setups.

 ## Dataset & Quality Control
 The model was trained on raw genomic sequences downloaded directly from NCBI: